 Though laws exist to keep employers accountable for welding accidents, most employers are not quick to offer fair compensation to workers who sustain welding injuries.
 Instead of entering into a frustrating, tooth-and-nails competition with an insurance company or employer, hire a New York welding accident attorney and take advantage of his specialized industry knowledge, community connections, and track record to get the financial compensation you deserve.

 No amount of money can make up for lost time or lost ability.
 However, the services of an experienced New York construction accident attorney can make the difference between financial uncertainty and a stable future.
-The lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, have extensive experience with workplace welding accidents.
+The lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have extensive experience with workplace welding accidents.
 Think you have a claim?
 Call today at (212) 986-7353 for your case consultation.
 It's free and completely confidential.